MA/MFA Digital Photography

 If you have international qualifications, please view our entry requirements per country.
 Along with your academic qualifications, you will also need to submit a copy of your Curriculum Vitae (CV)/Resume.

 In order to be eligible for this course, you will need to be a competent speaker and writer of English.
 If you require a Student Visa you need to provide us with an IELTS or equivalent English language qualification, which demonstrates a minimum of 6.0 (with a minimum of 5.5 in each sub test) or CEFR Level B2 in each component.
-Please read the English Language requirements or contact [email protected] for more information.
+Please contact [email protected] for more information.

 Selection criteria